Study for (anti)hypertriton and light (anti)nuclei productions in high energy collisions at 200 GeV: Results and Discussion

-In FIG.~\ref{tu1}, The yield ratios of antiparticle to particle are given, $\pi^-/\pi^+$, $K^-/K^+$, $\bar{p}/p$, $\bar{n}/n$, $\bar{\Lambda}/\Lambda$, ${\overline{\Xi^-}}/\Xi^-$ and ${\overline{\Omega^-}}/\Omega^-$.
-For the different collision nucleon, $^{12}$C+$^{12}$C, $^{24}$Mg+$^{24}$Mg, $^{40}$Ca+$^{40}$Ca and $^{64}$Cu+$^{64}$Cu, the ratios of antiparticle to particle are roughly unchanged.
-And we found that the bigger the nucleon number of the collisions nucleon is, the lower the yield ratios of antiparticles to particles is.
-It means that the production of antimatter in the collisions of light nuclei is easier in the same conditions, and this is both for nucleus and particles production.
-We also can see that the particles ($\pi^+$, $K^+$, $p$, $n$, $\Lambda$, $\Xi^-$ and $\Omega^-$) ratios approach to 1 while the hypertriton (${_{\Lambda}^3H}$) and light nuclei ($d$, $t$ and $^3He$) is less than 1.
-The results obtained from our model are in agreement with the experimental data from PHOBOS~\cite{30}.
+The yield ratios of antiparticle to particle are given in FIG.~\ref{tu1}, including $\pi^-/\pi^+$, $K^-/K^+$, $\bar{p}/p$, $\bar{n}/n$, $\bar{\Lambda}/\Lambda$, ${\overline{\Xi^-}}/\Xi^-$, and ${\overline{\Omega^-}}/\Omega^-$.
+For the different collision nucleon, $^{12}$C+$^{12}$C, $^{24}$Mg+$^{24}$Mg, $^{40}$Ca+$^{40}$Ca, and $^{64}$Cu+$^{64}$Cu, the ratios of antiparticle to particle are roughly unchanged.
+We find that the bigger nucleon number of the collisions nucleon corresponding to the lower yield ratios of antiparticles to particles.
+It means that the productions of antimatter in the collisions of light nuclei are easier in the same conditions, and this is suit for the nucleus and particles productions.
+We can also see that the particles ($\pi^+$, $K^+$, $p$, $n$, $\Lambda$, $\Xi^-$, and $\Omega^-$) ratios approach to 1, while the hypertriton ($\rm {_{\Lambda}^3H}$) and light nuclei ($d$, $t$, and $\rm ^3He$) is less than 1.
+The results obtained from our models are in agreement with the experimental data from the PHOBOS Collaboration \cite{30}.

-FIG.~\ref{tu2} shows the rapidity distributions of $d$, $t$, $^3He$, ${_{\Lambda}^3H}$ and their antinuclei in $^{12}$C+$^{12}$C, $^{24}$Mg+$^{24}$Mg, $^{40}$Ca+$^{40}$Ca and $^{64}$Cu+$^{64}$Cu collisions at $\sqrt{S_{NN}}$ $=$ 200 GeV from PACIAE + DCPC model.
-The particles and the antiparticles are mainly produced at the mid-rapidity and quickly decrease towards forward (backward) rapidity.
-It is obviously that the rapidity distributions of antimatter is less than their corresponding matter with the same nucleus collisions.
-For the same particles produced, and we found that the rapidity distributions increased with the nucleon number of the collision nucleus.
+We show the rapidity distributions of $d$, $t$, $\rm ^3He$, $\rm {_{\Lambda}^3H}$ and their antinuclei in $^{12}$C+$^{12}$C, $^{24}$Mg+$^{24}$Mg, $^{40}$Ca+$^{40}$Ca, and $^{64}$Cu+$^{64}$Cu collisions at $\sqrt{S_{NN}}$ $=$ 200 GeV with PACIAE + DCPC models in FIG.~\ref{tu2}.
+The particles and the antiparticles are mainly produced at the mid-rapidity and quickly decrease towards forward (backward) the rapidity.
+It is obviously that the rapidity distributions of antimatter are less than their corresponding matter with the same nucleus collisions.
+For the same particles produced, we find that the rapidity distributions raise with the nucleon number of the collision nucleus.